Art Studio Program

 Our Bachelor of Arts programs in art studio and art history allow students majoring in art or art history to have double majors, minors, or areas of concentration in subjects of interest such as education, languages, psychology, textiles, fashion, merchandising, journalism, communications, or computer science.

 The URI Art and Art History Department participates in many cross-disciplinary programs, offering students specialized experience and instruction.
-They include but are not limited to Landscape Architecture, film media, 3D interactive animation (with the Computer Science Department), women’s studies, African and African-American studies, and underwater archeology.
+They include but are not limited to Landscape Architecture, History, Women and Gender Studies, Africana Studies, Engineering, Film Media and Underwater Archeology.